Some important questions and answers regarding the licensing of your dog

 Types of Licenses

 Annual: $20.00 per tag.
-If you fail to renew by the January 31, 2018 deadline, you can still purchase a dog license but an additional penalty of $20 will be added to the cost.
+If you fail to renew by the January 31, 2018 deadline, you can still purchase a dog license but an additional penalty of $20 will be assessed.
 There are no provisions in the law to waive the fee.
 The laws governing dog licensing in the State of Ohio can be found in the Ohio Revised Code, sections 955.01 through 955.99.

 3-Year Tag: $60.00 per tag.
-This tag can only be purchased in the Auditor’s Office.
+There is no discount or pro-ration for these tags and they can only be purchased in Room 22 of the Auditor’s Office.

 Permanent: $200.00 per tag.
-The tag is based on a 10-year life span.
+There is no discount or pro-ration for these tags and they can only be purchase in Room 22 of the Auditor's office, These tags are based on a 10-year life span.
 No refunds will be issued should dog become deceased.

 Kennel: $100.00 per Kennel.
-Kennel owners, according to the Ohio Revised Core, Section 955.02, is a “person, partnership, firm, company, or corporation professionally engaged in the business of breeding dogs for hunting or for sale.”
+Kennel owners, according to the Ohio Revised Code, Section 955.02, ars a “person, partnership, firm, company, or corporation professionally engaged in the business of breeding dogs for hunting or for sale.”
 You must be actively breeding and selling in order to obtain this license.
 A person or business engaged in the activity described above should be registered as a kennel.
-A kennel license is available for purchase only through the Hancock County Auditor’s office.
+A kennel license is available for purchase only in Room 22 of the Auditor’s office.
 The owner will receive 5 licenses plus a kennel license.
 At the time of purchase only, the owner will have the opportunity to purchase additional licenses for $1.00 each.
 Per Ohio Revised Code, each kennel owner is subject to review by the U.S. Department of Agriculture.

-If a tag is lost, another one can be obtained at the
+If a tag is lost, a duplicate tag can be obtained at the

 Auditor’s Office for a fee of $5.00